Unnale Unnale: The key elements

 The entire production of the film took about a year and a half to be completed and released.
-Prior to Unnale Unnale, Jeeva had directed three films, 12B, Ullam Ketkumae and Run, a Hindi film.
-Unnale Unnale became his last finished film prior to his death on the sets of his next film, Dhaam Dhoom.
+Unnale Unnale became Jeeva's last finished film prior to his death on the sets of his next film, Dhaam Dhoom.

 The film was originally announced under the title of July Kaatril (In the Winds of July) with a scheduled casting of Arya, Sonia Agarwal and Parvati Melton.
 However all three of the proposed lead cast opted out of the film.
 Agarwal cited that her marriage was on the cards and she would find it difficult to sign on for a year, whilst the other two were unable to star in the film due to undisclosed reasons.

 In an interview, Jeeva said, "Romance always finds a special place in Tamil films.
 My new film July Kaatril is also about love", confirming it was a romantic flick.
 While Harris Jayaraj was signed on as the music director with Kavignar Vaali and Pa.
-Vijay assisting him with the lyrics, Jeeva's wife, Aneez, debuted as a costume designer.
+Vijay assisting him with the lyrics, Jeeva's wife, Aneez was signed as a costume designer.

 Casting, location and music

 The casting of Vinay, after Arya opted out, as Karthik was due to some similarities with the character.
 Vinay made his debut into the film industry after modelling and featuring in a couple of Tulu advertisements.
 However, they finalised the choice of the actor only after the script was ready.
 The choice of Sadha was more difficult and since Anniyan she had received many negative reviews and the film became important to rekindle her success.
-The role of Deepika went to Tanisha Mukherjee, who despite being a leading heroine's sister (Kajol), she was yet to maintain a hit film.
+The role of Deepika went to Tanishaa, who despite being a leading heroine's sister (Kajol), she was yet to maintain a hit film.
 Mukherjee, came down to South India to look for new opportunities and attracted the producer into signing her on.
 She immediately expressed her satisfaction with the character and consented for the role.
-The camaraderie that the lead actors shared during the filming, added on to their good performances.
-Raju Sundaram and Sathish were picked for their dancing skills while actresses Paloma Rao, Lekha Washington, Aravind Akash and Vasundra all played floating cameos in the film.

 The film was mostly shot in Melbourne, Australia overlooking the Melbourne Docklands.
 The climax was shot in Sydney while the beginning and the flashback was picturized in various cities across South India.
-For the film's music and soundtrack, Jeeva renewed his previous association (12B and Ullam Ketkumae) with Harris Jayaraj.
-Playback singer, Chinmayi dubbed for Tanisha Mukherjee.
+Playback singer, Chinmayi dubbed for Tanishaa.